 Below are the four room price categories and links to see the options.
 We strongly suggest that you indulge in a private room however, each room can accommodate 2 people if you would like to share.
 All of the suites and deluxe rooms have king beds that can be split into two twin beds.
 A kitchen is available for use by all participants throughout the retreat.
 Please note: the hotel does not have an elevator.
 Please let us know if you have concerns about this.
 All room rates include our delicious Healthy-Start breakfast.

-Four rooms available: La Terraza, La Vista, Madam’s, Paloma.
+Three rooms available: La Terraza, Madam’s, Paloma.
 Click to see the Suite Rooms (*Please note the Besos Grande room mentioned in click-through main hotel website is not available for this retreat)

 WORKING GIRL: $2100